aventine-hub/aventine-hub/README.md

 Hello there, my name is **Chris Long** and I am a creative and result-oriented full-stack web developer with a passion for learning.

 I’m currently working mostly with *React* :atom: and *Python* :snake:.
-I’m currently deep diving back into *JS* and *semantic HTML*. 🌱
+I’m currently deep diving back into *responsive CSS* and *semantic HTML*. 🌱

 <!--
 **aventine-hub/aventine-hub** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.